-But America’s young people aren’t the only ones falling prey to this epidemic.
-Benzodiazepine-related overdoses between the ages of 18 and 65 have risen, proving that the problem is across the board.
 The idea of being able to numb oneself from any negative emotions is appealing, causing Americans to welcome drugs like Xanax with open arms.
 Taking Xanax to avoid dealing with everyday annoyances has become so common that its abuse is glorified by some marketing companies.
 From greeting cards that promote mixing wine and Xanax to clothing and accessories with the word Xanax on it, there is no shortage of merchandise normalizing prescription drug abuse.

 In upper middle class suburban towns, you won’t hear moms boasting about snorting cocaine or shooting up heroin ⎼ these are hard drugs that have a strong level of stigma attached to their use.
 But benzos are another story, and the phrase “mommy needs a Xanax” doesn’t need to be whispered.
 Wine and Xanax combinations are accepted and even have Facebook fan pages dedicated to them.